evhub/coconut/HELP.md

 ```
 Copy, paste!
 This `quick_sort` algorithm works uses a bunch of new constructs, so let's go over them.

 First, the `::` operator, which appears here both in pattern-matching and by itself.
-In essence, the `::` operator is `+` for iterators.
+In essence, the `::` operator is lazy `+` for iterators.
 On its own, it takes two iterators and concatenates, or chains, them together, and it does this lazily, not evaluating anything until its needed, so it can be used for making infinite iterators.
 In pattern-matching, it inverts that operation, destructuring the beginning of an iterator into a pattern, and binding the rest of that iterator to a variable.

 Which brings us to the second new thing, `match ... in ...` notation.
 The notation
 ```python